oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

   - dealer-1-auth-obp (john_dealer1 account)
   - dealer-2-obp-auth (sam_dealer2 account)

-## Task 2: Hurray!!
-Complete Car Marketplace Workshop by Trading a Car
+## Task 2: Complete Car Marketplace Workshop by Trading a Car

-Congrats on making it to the last task of this workshop!

 You will now create a car and simulate a transaction between the founder organization and a car dealer partner.
 When a car is added to the Marketplace, tokens are put on hold in the founder instance and then transacted with partner dealerships as necessary.